eldstal/touchless-xm/README.md

 Errata for the board can be found [Here](ERRATA.md)

+Something prevents that board design from working, though.
+Don't use this yet.

 v0.5a has step-up/step-down converter so that Touchless will work even when the battery voltage dips down to 0.5V.

-Something prevents the current board design from working, though.
-Don't use this yet.
+v0.5b uses a different Mux/Bus switch chip with a lower capacitance.
+This one has worked in bench tests, so hopefully it will be sufficient.

+Manufacturing and testing of this reworked design is underway.

 ### Firmware
-Mostly ready for testing.
+Ready to go.
 USB support (only for programming) is already included in the main board.
 The project uses platform.io and OptiBoot to run an Arduino-based firmware.